gymnosophist/pharr_format/README.md

 Further, to reduce the risk of future version conflicts, I've included a `requirements.txt` file here which specifies the required packages explicitly.

+Admittedly, I did not follow best practices by creating a fresh environment during development of this project.
+As a result, the requirements.txt file (and frankly, the code base here) is somewhat bloated.
+I recommend creating a new conda environment to run this program and install the rquired modules.

 ### Original text, 2021